SwarmUS/Pioneer-Mechanical-Update/README.md

 I had to redraw the motors(*internal/GM9236S01.SLDPRT*) since the motors were misaligned with their mounting hole in the chassis.

-I only used the main part of the chassis since all the other stuffs are not on our real Pioneer 2Dx.
+I only used the main part of the chassis since all the other components are not on our real Pioneer 2Dx.

 ### Outputs